xmartlabs/MetalPerformanceShadersProxy/README.md

 let texture = (view.currentDrawable as?
 CAMetalDrawable)?.texture
 ```

+This is the best workaround we came up with.
+If you happen to have a better idea, please open an issue.

 ### Advanced: Control when to use the stub

 If for some reason you want to control when to use the stub, you can import the stub like: